 “We can’t take away Outcome Mapping; this is how we know what to do next.”

 During and after our work among the indigenous people in Cambodia, various projects and organisations asked us to support them in designing and reviewing their learning systems.
-Since moving to Sweden in 2015, Mariam has completed a masters programme in pedagogy, which helped her to weave together theory with her own experiences.
+Since moving to Sweden in 2015, Phil has worked with the Swedish Mission Council giving an insight into the higher-up levels of the funding chain.
+Meanwhile, Mariam completed a masters programme in pedagogy, which helped her to weave together theory with her own experiences.
 She researched what took place in organisations when they use learning approaches appropriate for complex situations.
 Although tools on their own are not a guarantee of a more people-focused and outcome-focused way of working, she found that they do help in shaping the way programme staff work more inclusively, providing important support to conversation and communities of practice.
 For those interested in her results, read her thesis here.
 We believe a combination of new pedagogical perspectives and good tools can be of great help to organisations working with complex social change!

 Mariam: Although I am Swedish, I have lived most of my life in Asia, mainly in Bangladesh, Malaysia, and Cambodia.
 After a few years of teaching primary school, I spent over a decade in leadership roles for programmes engaged in mother-tongue based multilingual education and community development among indigenous people in northeastern Cambodia.
 My masters thesis in pedagogy explored the cultural changes in other organisations throughout Asia, as they attempted to shift to more adaptive management practices.
 Bridging theory and practice in meaningful ways for local actors is something I am passionate about, merging pedagogy and development practice.